buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcCivilElementType.md

 > NOTE  The _IfcCivilElementType_ has been introduced as a stub for future extensions of this specification to include an object model for civil engineering works.

 > HISTORY  New entity in IFC4.

+> IFC4.3.0.0 DEPRECATION This entity is deprecated.
+Usage of a generic element type for civil engineering works is no longer desirable with specific types now provided as subtypes of IfcBuiltElement, IfcEarthworksElement, IfcFacility and IfcGeotechnicalElement.